 Unfortunately, it’s doubtful that a home in the United Kingdom would not experience condensation at some stage.
-This is mostly due to the fact we tend to keep our windows shut, especially in colder weather.
+This is mostly due to the fact that, particularly in colder weather, we prefer to close our windows.

 Skilled At Condensation Control

 Our experienced engineers are able to assess the damage caused in your home by condensation.
 If you are a homeowner in Exeter, Newton Abbot, Taunton or the surrounding areas, then get in touch with our expert team.